zupta/slate/source/includes/_track.md

 ###Activating Webhooks:

 1. Visit Clickpost dashboard: *Settings* Tab on the left and Click notification section
-2. Select webhooks and activate Selected webhooks configuration or All Webhooks configuration as per your need:
+2. Select webhooks and activate Selected webhooks configuration or All Webhooks configuration as per your need.
 3. Selected webhooks configuration: trigger webhooks only when shipment reaches certain checkpoints in its journey.
 4. All webhooks configuration: trigger webhooks for all shipment statuses as they come.